AndrewCRMartin/simq/README.md

          -run Run in daemon mode to wait for jobs
 ```

-Note that 'queuedir' must be a full path name.
+Note that `queuedir` must be a full path name.

 Queue manager
 -------------